MashuMaru/track_ms/README.md

 -   Number of reps
 -   Weight
 -   Exercise (saveable as a workout category)
-- Ability to create workout categories with an image.
+- Ability to create workout with an image.
 -   Assigned against the user id.
+-   Assigned against an excercise category id.
-- Ability to create excercise type(bench, walk, runn etc.)
+- Ability to create excercise category
+-   Cardio (provided)
+-   Weights (provided)
 - Ability to view past exercises based on:
 -   Attendance to gym (maybe a calendar view?)
 -   Exercise configuration (in a table, displaying the weight, day, tooltip of reps/sets)